What’s a Grid Bot?

 Grid Bots are perfectly suited to trading cryptocurrencies that are without trend, for example cryptocurrencies that are not moving up or down with any clear direction.
 This is also known as ranging, moving sideways or even “chop”.

 Grid Bots are the easiest bots to create and use and are perfectly suited to beginners; both to bots in general and also Technical Analysis with charts.

 If you choose your Grid Bot wisely, they can run for weeks, months and possibly years, returning regular profits from the initial investment capital.

-Once a Grid Bot is created and started, the capital used is locked into the bot and will not fluctuate or consume more funds than initially started with.
 Profits are not reinvested and are instantly released to your exchange wallet as soon as they are generated.

 Note: This guide does not cover creating Grid Bots with leverage, although may work with low leverage, eg: x2 or x3.

 Bots need “strategies” or rules to tell them how to trade.

 Grid Bots use a grid trading trading strategy that appears to have originated from the Forex markets.
 Essentially the strategy creates a series of buy and sell horizontal levels and the bot accumulates profit as price moves and “bounces around” within the grid.